Lung-Data/Data-processing-and-Model/README.md

 This repository contains the dataset processing code for the Lung tumor CT segmentation dataset, as well as the model code for segmenting the target region.
 ## Dataset Acquisition

 The Lung tumor CT segmentation dataset dataset is hosted on the **ScienceDB**.
-To download the data:
+To download the data, go to:

-1. **Create an account**
-   You must register and log in at [ScienceDB](https://www.scidb.cn/) before you can access the data.

-2. **Download the dataset**
-3. Once logged in, go to:
   [Lung tumor CT segmentation dataset](https://www.scidb.cn/en/s/NVB3y2)

    The download includes: